 There is no single solution to the open vs. limited edition debate.

 It’s not that I am against tradition.
 It’s more that I believe the arguments for using open editions outweigh those for continuing to use them.

 I also am the first to admit there is no 100% solution for all artists.
 How could there be when there is ample evidence there are many artists who continue to market their fine art giclee prints.

 There are believable points and great examples to support both sides of the debate.

-In recent days, I have been reminded about how some artists are doing well in open editions while others are profiting from limiting editions.
+In recent days, I have been reminded of how some artists are doing well in open editions while others are profiting from limiting editions.
 Here is a note from fine art photographer, Jeffrey Stoner.
-He is a long-time follower, friend and supporter.
+He is a long-time follower, friend, and supporter.

 “Your writings about limited vs. open edition prints were one of the deciding factors in my choice to go to open prints in 2007.
 It was definitely the right decision.